openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        server-side service oriented application, typically built upon the Django framework.

-.. [#mfe] An MFE is a Micro-Front end, a discreet, client side
+.. [#mfe] An MFE is a Micro-Frontend, a discreet, client side
        application written in Javascript, typically using the ReactJS framework.